EngineerChris/End-to-End-Jenkins-CI-CD-Pipeline-Project/README.md

       - Click on `Import`
       - Click on `Upload JSON file` and Select the `Dashboard JASON` file you just downloaded
   ![GrafanaMetrics!](https://github.com/awanmbandi/realworld-cicd-pipeline-project/blob/zdocs/images/fwefwrfwrsgvsd.png)
-      - Scrol down to `"Prometheus"` and select the `"Prometheus Data Source"` you defined ealier which is `Prometheus`
+      - Scroll down to `"Prometheus"` and select the `"Prometheus Data Source"` you defined ealier which is `Prometheus`
       - CLICK on `"Import"`
   - Refresh your Grafana Dashbaord
       - Click on the `"Drop Down"` for `"Host"` and select any of the `"Instances(IP)"`